RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 The selection process should generate a selection list.
 It is recommended that the mosey selection take place in a public location, so that the lottery can be monitored by other house members.<sup>13</sup> After the selection, which current house members<sup>14</sup> are invited to participate in, people are contacted and given two days to confirm they will move in.
 If they don't, the spot will be offered to others, based on the selection list.
 In the spirit of fairness, no current house member may try to push up a waitlisted member- the waitlist operates strictly on the ordered list.<sup>7</sup> If the list is exhausted, admission becomes first-come first-served, and the Mosey requirements may be dropped.<sup>8</sup>

 For the spring semester, the president fills any potential vacancies using the above guidelines, but generally a full mosey process is not conducted.
-It is suggested that in the fall, when filling spots for the spring, the President remembers to reserve spots for various student populations (international, graduate, and transfer students) in the tradition of keeping Von Cramm a diverse and international community and that the President keep members informed of the mosey process.<sup>9</sup>
+It is suggested that in the fall, when filling spots for the spring, the President remembers to reserve spots for various student populations (international, graduate, and transfer students) in the tradition of keeping Redbud a diverse and international community and that the President keep members informed of the mosey process.<sup>9</sup>

 ## Summer
 In summer, past, present, and house members<sup>14</sup> with future contracts are given preference for residing in the house.
 Remaining spaces may be filled on a first-come, first-served basis by non-house members<sup>14</sup> who are affiliated with Cornell (e.g. taking summer courses, participating in a Cornell internship, involved in a Cornell-sponsored summer program, etc.)  See Appendix A for summer housing contract and additional information regarding summer housing.<sup>10</sup>